By Nicolas Gillingham

 Peer Reviewed

 “I would pay you if you took it away from me.
-I’d try to buy it back,” said Irving Kahn, the late Wall Street investment advisor when asked …
+I’d try to buy it back,” said Irving Kahn, the late Wall Street investment advisor …

 By Lauren Strazzulla